By Teachers, For Teachers

 If you pay any amount of attention to education and education policy, or read national news websites or print editions, you have heard the words ‘Common Core State Standards’, or CCSS.

 The CCSS are designed to provide a consistent, clear understanding of what students are expected to learn and sets academic benchmarks for all students, regardless of where in the country they live.
-Common Core defines just what students at each grade level need to learn in reading, writing and math so that they stay on track for college and careers.
+The Common Core Stae Standards define just what students at each grade level need to learn in reading, writing and math so that they stay on track for college and careers.

 Anyone who cares about student achievement would say that these are admirable goals.